 - Special BONUS TIP🖤

-Your wedding photographer should be someone you trust and enjoy being around.
-I mean, not only are you and your partner going to be spending a good bit of time in communication with and around them, but you’re about to share some very intimate moments together too.
+Your boudoir photographer should be someone you trust and enjoy being around.
+I mean, not only are you (and maybe your partner?!) going to be spending a good bit of time in communication with and around them, but you’re about to share some very intimate moments together too.
 Do you really want to be doing that with someone who is just super boring, awkward, and disinterested in your life?
 So above all else, get yourself a damn good photographer! and make sure you vibe with them.
 This is a huge tip for what to do if you’re nervous in front of the camera.

-I can say that even as an Atlanta wedding photographer, I know this is so important.
+I can say that even as a Mexico and Georgia boudoir photographer, I know this is so important.
 I actually try to help by also vetting my clients.
 Like, I know I can only offer my best work if we get along well.
 And I don’t want tons of bookings and clients that won’t love working with me or the photos we create together.
 That takes the joy out of the job!
 Of course I know that I can find your best angles, and hopefully I can make you laugh and have fun too.
 But if we’re not getting along via email or phonemail ahead of time, its definitely not a great sign.